hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 </center>
 and turntablism and remixing and sampling culture went [far far from that original party music, into all sorts of far-out directions like jungle music](https://www.youtube.com/watch?v=5SaFTm2bcac).

-Hip-hop started in the 1970s as dance music at New York house parties.
-Within a few decades, it dominated popular culture and eventually became accepted by our most old-fashioned cultural institutions.
-For example, in 2018, Kendrick Lamar won the Pulitzer Prize for Music.

 **Computer art**

-When people starting making art with computers, they consciously mimicked abstract artworks, as in
-A. Michael Noll's 1964 [Computer Composition with Lines](http://dada.compart-bremen.de/item/artwork/5) (based on [a Mondrian painting](https://arthistoryproject.com/artists/piet-mondrian/composition-with-lines-composition-in-black-and-white/)) and
+When people starting making art with computers, they consciously mimicked abstract artworks, as in A. Michael Noll's 1964 [Computer Composition with Lines](http://dada.compart-bremen.de/item/artwork/5) (based on [a Mondrian painting](https://arthistoryproject.com/artists/piet-mondrian/composition-with-lines-composition-in-black-and-white/)) and
 Frieder Nake's 1965 [Hommage à Paul Klee](https://collections.vam.ac.uk/item/O211685/hommage-a-paul-klee-13965-print-nake-frieder/hommage-%C3%A0-paul-klee-13965-print-nake-frieder/), inspired by a [Klee painting](https://www.mutualart.com/Artwork/Highroad-and-Byroads/9FCBB157DACDFADF).

 **Does "AI Art" start out by mimicking?**